 The sounds made by an emu can be heard up to 1.2 miles away!

 9.)
-Emu eggs are a dark green in color and have thick shell.
-They weigh about one pound!
+Emu eggs are a dark green to black in color and have a thick shell.
+They weigh about 1 lb.!
 The male will sit on the eggs for approximately 8 weeks, until they are ready to hatch.
 During that nesting time, the male emu will not eat but rather uses stored fats as its source of energy.